 Direct impacts involved immediate loss of habitat from construction of project features.
 Indirect effects were in the form of altered hydrology.
 Direct impacts were assessed by sampling representative subclasses within the project footprint.
 Samples were taken in proportion to the variability of wetland condition class (e.g., scrub, young forest, mature forest) and within each wetland subclass.
-The RP design will not result in measurable changes to hydrology in the study area outside of a small area downstream of the current Melinda Structure, therefore indirect impacts were not considered in the analysis.
+The TSP design will not result in measurable changes to hydrology in the study area, therefore indirect impacts were not considered in the analysis.